josephbeuysmum/Dertisch/README.md

 A lightweight VIPER framework for Swift apps
 --------------------------------------------

-Filzanzug is lightweight VIPER framework for Swift built using a 'write once, read never', or **WORN** dependency injection system, meaning properties are injected once and not publicly accessible thereafter.
+Filzanzug is lightweight VIPER framework for Swift built using a "write once, read never", or **WORN** dependency injection system, meaning properties are injected once and not publicly accessible thereafter.

-Filzanzug Interactors, Presenters, and Model Classes each have a fileprivate **worn_closet** property that grants access to singleton-with-a-small-s proxies and services, including the **FZSignalsService**, which is used to transmit and receive events throughout implementing apps.
+Filzanzug Interactors, Presenters, and Model Classes each have a fileprivate `worn_closet` property that grants access to singleton-with-a-small-s proxies and services, including the `FZSignalsService`, which is used to transmit and receive events throughout implementing apps.

 Filzanzug is specifically structured with the goal of **minimising code resuse**, which simultaneously taking advantage of the **Protocol Orientated** nature of Swift.
 It is designed to provide the functionality common to most apps, which specifically (at present) means: